zimmer777/GettingAndCleaningDataProject/README.md

 output: html_document

-This document is the code book for the class project for the Coursera Data Science -- Getting and Cleaning Data Class.
-It describes the data set created in the execution of this project and documents the content and all the steps required to create it.
+This document is the ReadMe for the class project for the Coursera Data Science -- Getting and Cleaning Data Class.
+It describes the execution of this project and documents the content and all the steps required to create it.

 The input data set comes from a UCI archive of physical activity data here: